Yasukazu/btree2train/README.md

    bst.delete(3)
    # get node list
    nodeList = bst.preTraverseNodeList()
-   # use BigInteger instead of Integer 'cause most of Number classes in Java do not implement Comparable interface..
+   # use BigDecimal instead of Integer 'cause most of Number classes in Java do not implement Comparable interface..
-   from java.math import BigInteger
+   from java.math import BigDecimal
    # create a new binary search tree
    bst2 = BinarySearchTree()
-   # insert big integer
+   # insert number into bst2
-   bst2.insert(BigInteger('5'))
+   bst2.insert(BigDecimal(0.5))
    ```

  - GUI Usage: